Revealed: Magdalene JCR spends 21 times Clare on ents

 A spokesperson for Pembroke JCR said “Pembroke Junior Parlour Committee is proud to offer a consistently high and variegated welfare budget provision, which we use to fund a range of resources and activities to ensure all of our undergraduates feel safe and supported in their college environment.”

-Both Peterhouse is currently overspending their JCR budget, being in £5,263.4 of debt to the College.
+Peterhouse is currently overspending their JCR budget, owing £5,263.4 in debt to the College.
 Meanwhile Caius is currently in a surplus, having carried over £5,643.17 from last year’s budget.

 Homerton is the only College with a sabbatical role for their president, and spends £38,700 on salaries and accommodation for them, along with any other staff that the HUS depend on.
 This figure is larger than the entire JCR budget of 14 other colleges, over quadrupling the amount JCRs at colleges such as Churchill, Peterhouse, and St Catharine’s receive.